iGardening Logo Large Transparent Background

 Choosing the Right Location for Your Asparagus Bed

-Asparagus thrives in full sun, so choose a spot that gets at least 6-8 hours of direct sunlight daily.
+Asparagus thrives in full sun, so choose a spot with at least 6-8 hours of direct sunlight daily.
 Avoid planting in areas prone to waterlogging, as excess moisture can cause root rot.
 Well-drained soil with good organic matter is essential for healthy asparagus plants.

 Preparing the Soil for Asparagus Raffaello

 For the best results, prepare the soil well in advance of planting.
 Dig a trench 30cm deep and 45cm wide.
-Improve the soil structure by adding well-rotted manure or garden compost, ensuring good drainage and fertility.
+Add well-rotted manure or compost to improve the soil structure, ensuring good drainage and fertility.
 A soil pH between 6.5 and 7.5 is ideal for asparagus growth.

 How to Plant Asparagus Crowns